15 Best WordPress Table Plugins Tested & Compared for 2026

 • Limited to the Divi Visual Builder only

-• No free version available for testing
+• No free version is available for testing the complete workflow

 Pricing